 - Your last 10 years of Salary Reported to LAGERS will show the last 10 years of wages reported to LAGERS.
 If you do not have 10 years of service under LAGERS, it will show what wages have been reported for the service you have earned.

 Member Annual Statement vs. Benefit Estimate.
-The annual statement is an excellent way to understand what your LAGERS benefit will pay you in the future and a great tool to help you plan your retirement savings.
+The annual statement is an excellent way to understand what your LAGERS benefit will pay you in the future and is a great tool to help you plan your retirement savings.
 However, another tool at your disposal when you near retirement is a benefit estimate.
-The benefit estimate has some similar functions to your annual statement, but it is a benefit projection based on an estimated retirement date you provide.
+The benefit estimate has some similar functions to your annual statement, but it is a benefit projection based on an exact estimated retirement date you provide.
 Additionally, benefit estimates illustrate each of your available payment options, including the partial lump sum and what your potential beneficiary would receive with each option.
 You can generate and save benefit estimates on the myLAGERS portal 24/7.
 If you’re not signed up for a myLAGERS account, simply click this link and click “Enroll Now.”
 However, if you do not wish to have a myLAGERS account, you can have an estimate mailed to you by calling the LAGERS office at 1-800-447-4334.